nchaigne/dhcperfcli/README.md

 `DHCP-Encoded-Data` | DHCP pre-encoded data.
 Refer to related section for details.
 `DHCP-Authorized-Server` | Authorized server.
 Only allow replies from this server.<br>Same as option `-a`, but for a single packet.
 `DHCP-Workflow-Type` | Workflow type: `DORA` (Discover, Offer, Request, Ack), `Dora-Decline` (DORA followed by Decline), `Dora-Release` (DORA followed by Release).<br>Takes precedence over `<command>` argument.
 Ignored if `DHCP-Message-Type` is provided.

+Input items can be used more than once with option `-c`.
+All input items are used in the order in which they are provided.
+If they are reused this will also be in the same sequential order.

 ## Transaction Id